 - 10 MB attachment limit with 500 MB of free storage

-An incredibly potent and versatile email platform, Mailfence actually donates 15% of its yearly revenue to the Electronic Frontier Foundation.
+Mailfence is an incredibly potent and versatile email platform that donates 15% of its yearly revenue to the Electronic Frontier Foundation.
 That said, the free version generally offers more than enough storage and options for most users.

 Another great open-source email service, Tutanota uses end-to-end encryption to keep your correspondence secure.